iranzo/blogpost/ztp.md

 ## Wrap up

-We hope that with this article we were able to achieve showcasing how Zero Touch Provisioning can be used for deploying OpenShift Clusters that fit the Telco 5G use case and how Red Hat Advanced Cluster can be leveraged
+We hope that with this article we were able to achieve showcasing how Zero Touch Provisioning can be used for deploying OpenShift Clusters that fit the Telco 5G use case and how Red Hat Advanced Cluster Management can be leveraged